sooriyaarachchi/pybites.github.io-src/content/vim-tricks.md

 	$ vi -O script.py test_script.py

-Here is where PEP8's "Limit all lines to a maximum of 79 characters" comes in handy.
+This is why PEP8's "Limit all lines to a maximum of 79 characters" is important: no wrapping lines.

 Then use Ctrl + w + w to toggle between the split windows.
 If you want to open another file in vertical split you can run this from Vim's Command Mode: